MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

 A report object is composed of a report dataset and a visual layout.
 You design a report by first defining the dataset and then designing the visual layout.
 You define the dataset for reports directly in AL code.
 You design the layout in Visual Studio Report Designer or Microsoft SQL Server Reporting Services Report Builder for a RDL layout and in Microsoft Word for a Word layout.
 After you design a report, you can make it available to applications that are running on the [!INCLUDE[webclient](includes/webclient.md)].
 A report can be designed from one table or multiple tables.
 This walkthrough demonstrates how to design a report from multiple tables.

 ## About This Walkthrough
- This walkthrough shows you how to design a report from the [!INCLUDE[d365_dev_long_md](includes/d365_dev_long_md.md)] and using Visual Studio Report Designer for designing a RDLC layout.
+This walkthrough shows you how to design a report from the [!INCLUDE[d365_dev_long_md](includes/d365_dev_long_md.md)] and using Visual Studio Report Designer for designing an RDL layout.

  This walkthrough illustrates the following tasks:

 -   Defining the dataset for multiple tables.
 -   Adding fields to a data item.
 -   Defining properties for the data items.
 -   Adding labels to a report.

--   Design a client report definition \(RDLC\) report layout in Visual Studio 2019.
+-   Design a client report definition (RDL) report layout in Visual Studio 2019.
 -   Setting filters to hide empty rows and fields in a report.
 -   Building and running a report.

 <!-- ### Prerequisites